wbreeze/wind_and_water/_drafts/The-Magenta-Line.md

 On arrival I tried to call the port captain and then the marina without any response whatsoever.
 This was freaking me out a bit.
-Either both my radios were not functioning, no-one was listening, or I was being ignared.
+Either both my radios were not functioning, no-one was listening, or I was being ignored.
 There were dozens of boats, mostly launches and a few large catamarans.
 The boats had scuba divers, snorklers, fishing adventurers, and people out for a ride on the coast.
 The drivers of the boats treated me like a bad